SlickBot/vremedo/README.md

 ### Stack

-Kotlin 2.3 · Jetpack Compose (Material 3, Navigation, ConstraintLayout /
+Kotlin · Jetpack Compose (Material 3, Navigation, ConstraintLayout /
-MotionLayout) · Koin for DI · Coil for image loading · OkHttp + Retrofit + Gson ·
+MotionLayout) · Koin for DI · Coil for image loading · OkHttp + Retrofit + Moshi ·
-Jsoup · kotlinx-datetime & coroutines · Timber · AGP 9. `minSdk` 26, `targetSdk` 37.
+Jsoup · kotlinx-datetime & coroutines · AGP 9. `minSdk` 26, `targetSdk` 37.

 The project is split by data source rather than by layer: